David Kross

-David Kross (born 4 July 1990) is a German actor.
-He began his career at a young age with a small role in the 2002 film Hilfe, ich bin ein Junge and worked sporadically, mainly focusing on his school work.
+David Kross is a German actor.
+He began his career at a young age with a small role in the 2002 film Hilfe, ich bin ein Junge.
 In 2008, he portrayed Michael Berg in the film The Reader.
 For his part, he was nominated for various awards and went on to win the Sierra Award at the Las Vegas Film Critics Society Awards for Youth in Film.

-Kross has since worked in both German and English speaking film roles, including War Horse, Race and Into the White.
+He has since worked in both German and English-speaking film roles, including War Horse, Race and Into the White.

 Early life and education

-Kross was born in Henstedt-Ulzburg, 20 miles north of Hamburg.
+David Kross was born in Henstedt-Ulzburg, 20 mi north of Hamburg.
 He grew up in Bargteheide, where he attended Eckhorst High School until 2007.

-He has two brothers and one sister.
-He played basketball at the professional club TSV Bargteheide between 2004 and 2006.
+In 2009, Kross started a three-year course at London Academy of Music and Dramatic Art (LAMDA).
+His plan was to improve his acting and English skills, but he dropped out at the end of the same year to concentrate on films.